RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 ##### 2.2 Plugin Requirements

 This section will be used to set some requirements for the plugin.
 It means that the plugin will be active only if the requirements are met.
-This is useful to apply changes of the plugin only to some airgeddon versions or a concrete Linux distribution:
+This is useful to apply plugin effects only to some `airgeddon` versions or to a concrete Linux distribution:

 ```
 ###### PLUGIN REQUIREMENTS ######